hnw/switchbot-actions/docs/specification.md

 ## **2. Architecture**

-The application employs a decoupled, signal-based architecture. `SwitchbotClient` and `MqttClient` act as event sources, emitting signals for new device advertisements or messages.
+The application employs a decoupled, signal-based architecture. `SwitchbotScanner` and `MqttClient` act as event sources, emitting signals for new device advertisements or messages.

 These signals are consumed by the `AutomationHandler`, which acts as a central dispatcher.
 Upon receiving an event, the handler retrieves the previous state of the device from the `StateStore` and constructs a `StateSnapshot` of all current device states.
 These pieces of context are used to create a unified `StateObject`.